Rein in profiteering by drug-industry middlemen

 Often, PBMs reimburse pharmacies below cost, forcing them to take a loss.
 And of course, PBMs reimburse their own pharmacies at better rates than those outside their networks — an anti-competitive, anti-small-business, anti-consumer practice.

-Communities are seeing the effect.
-In the 16 years that ended in 2018, 16 percent of independently owned rural pharmacies in the United States closed, according to a study from the Rural Policy Research Institute at the University of Iowa.
-Meanwhile, PBM pressure has resulted in “pharmacy deserts” in many urban areas, which especially affects Black and Latino neighborhoods.
+Communities are seeing the impact.
+In the 16 years ending in 2018, 16 percent of independently owned rural pharmacies in the United States closed, according to a study from the Rural Policy Research Institute at the University of Iowa.

 To repair this situation, we urgently need a study of PBMs that compels them to turn over information about their pricing and reimbursement practices.
 Previous studies of PBMs have looked at how they affect big payors, like insurance companies, but we need to know more about how these murky, unregulated businesses are affecting American households.

-As Federal Trade Commission chair Lina Khan said after the motion for a new study failed to pass, the agency has “a real moral imperative” to rein in PBMs.
+As Trade Commission Chair Lina Khan said, the agency has “a real moral imperative” to rein in PBMs.
 It’s time to stop letting their profiteering trump our health.

-About the Author: David Balto is a former policy director of the Federal Trade Commission and a public interest antitrust attorney.
-He wrote this for InsideSources.com.
+About the Author: David Balto is a public interest antitrust attorney and is the former Policy Director of the Federal Trade Commission.